The Monkees' 10 greatest songs ever, ranked

-It will mark the end of an amazing story that started with a quartet of lads brought together by TV execs for a sitcom, who just happened make some of the sharpest, catchiest songs of the 1960s.
+It marks the end of an amazing story that started with a quartet of lads brought together by TV execs for a sitcom, who just happened make some of the sharpest, catchiest songs of the 1960s.

-Despite some reunions of varying quality in the '80s and '90s (and a surprisingly good one in the '10s), the band's best work came in their original run between 1966 and 1971.
+Despite some reunions in the '80s and '90s (and a surprisingly good one in the '10s), the band's best work came in their original run between 1966 and 1971.

 Below we round up the ten very best songs by The Monkees.

 A Little Bit Me, A Little Bit You

 The second Monkees song written for them by Neil Diamond (you'll definitely know the other), Neil never recorded his own studio version of this one, though there's rumours that's him on the backing vocals.

 Davy Jones had the lead and took it all the way to #2 on the Billboard 100, with only Frank 'n Nancy's 'Somethin' Stupid' keeping it from the very top.

 You Bring The Summer